Keyword Research – How to Select Keywords

 SEO Guide Step 1

-Keyword Research: The research phase of a SEO project where you identify how your visitors search and establish those keywords as ranking and traffic targets for your SEO project.
-It includes brainstorming, competitor analysis, analytics and tools research to build a comprehensive list of viable SEO projects.
+Keyword Research: The research phase of an SEO project where you identify how your visitors search and establish those keywords as ranking and traffic targets for your SEO project.
+It includes brainstorming, competitor analysis, analytics, and tools research to build a comprehensive list of viable SEO projects.
 It is commonly the first and most important search engine optimization step.

 In this SEO lesson, you learn the basics of how to do keyword research, try out free keyword research tools, and start your SEO plan of attack!